kgoess/dance-scheduler/README.md

 ./environments/development.yml
 ./environments/production.yml
 ./config.yml
+./accordions-webui.yml
 ./bin/app.psgi

-# these are TemplateToolkit templates that produce the html, dancer2 called the
+# these are TemplateToolkit templates that produce the html. dancer2 called the
 # directory "view" as part of the MVC pattern
 ./views/
 ./views/accordion2.tt